rsn8887/OpenRCT2/readme_switch.md

 - Map shift, ctrl, backspace and escape keys, useful to build above ground and quickly close windows
 - Make joystick pointer speed independent of fps
+- Allow opening cheat menu by pressing the right stick in

 v1.02